How to Tell When Mushrooms Go Bad

 Mushrooms are an iffy food for a lot of people.
 After all, they're one of the only things we eat that isn't a plant or an animal.
 Over the years, however, more and more people have become interested in cooking and consuming mushrooms.
 They're healthy and low on calories, and their unique textures and flavors incorporate well into a wide variety of dishes.

 Some people are hesitant to try them due to the fact that certain species are inedible, poisonous, or have hallucinogenic effects.
-You might think that if your store-bought mushrooms go bad, you'll end up going to go on a bad trip.
+You might think that if your store-bought mushrooms go bad, you'll end up going on a bad trip.
 Luckily, this is not so.
 Bad mushrooms can, however, make you very sick.
 The risk of this happening is low if the mushrooms you eat are store-bought or farm-fresh.
 They pose even less risk if you eat them cooked.
 Nevertheless, it's still a good idea to take steps to avoid eating spoiled or rotten food.
 You don't want to take any chances.

 In this article, you'll find